 If you're willing to shell out the extra cash, the Apple Watch Series 2 is as strong as smartwatches come.
 You're getting ample support in notifications, tracking and a growing library of apps to bring the experience together, while the design is versatile enough to accompany you at work and trips to the gym.

-Sure, the battery life isn't ideal, but its easy to look past when you consider the wider package.
+Sure, the battery life isn't ideal, but it's easy to look past when you consider what else is on offer as part of the smartwatch package.